wdenton/avoirdupois/README.md

 * layerName: the name of the layer
 * lon: longitude of user
-* lat: latiude of user
+* lat: latitude of user
 * version: version of Layar client app
 * radius: how far (in meters) to look for POIs